 “I, too, am beginning to feel an immense need to become a savage and create a new world.” - Tennessee Williams

-Convened by Aysan Celik, Assistant Arts Professor of Theater, NYUAD
+Aysan Celik, Assistant Arts Professor of Theater, NYUAD

 Nick Westrate, Assistant Arts Professor of Theater, Theater Artist